Are you looking to get into property investment, or maybe you’re keen to add to your existing property portfolio?

 Just to make things clear…

-A property is negatively geared when the costs of owning it – interest on the loan, bank charges, maintenance, repairs and depreciation – exceed the income it produces.
+A property is negatively geared when the costs of owning it – interest on the loan, bank charges, maintenance, repairs, and depreciation – exceed the income it produces.

-These tend to be established houses, townhouses or apartments in desirable streets in top locations in the inner and middle ring suburbs of our 3 big capital cities.
+These tend to be established houses, townhouses, or apartments in desirable streets in top locations in the inner and middle-ring suburbs of our 3 big capital cities.

-Have you heard of F.O.MO? – the Fear Of Missing Out.
+Have you heard of F.O.M.O? – the Fear Of Missing Out?

 And it is exactly this type of emotion that makes you easy prey for the property marketers and spruikers who will offer you a way to get rich quickly.

-3. You want to get rich quick
+3. You want to get rich quickly

 Many beginning investors want to “get rich quick.”

-However, property investing is a long-term endeavor.
+However, property investing is a long-term endeavour.

 Then it takes three to five years to undo the mistakes of the first decade, often selling off underperforming properties.